rackerlabs/technical-blog/_posts/2019-10-18-five-benefits-of-moving-to-salesforce-lightning.md

 ### Your Lightning transition toolkit

 We know it is a significant change to move your organization from Salesforce Classic to Lightning.
 We are committed to helping you make the transition as smooth as possible.
-The team at RelationEdge has created an e-book that includes everything you need to know about moving from Salesforce Classic to Lightning.
+The team at Rackspace has created an e-book that includes everything you need to know about moving from Salesforce Classic to Lightning.
 This e-book teaches you how to identify when your organization is ready to make the move, how to prepare for this transition, and how to craft a successful roll-out plan.
 Even better, you don’t need to have the internal resources to do this all on your own.

-RelationEdge has partnered with numerous clients to guide their transitions from Classic to Lightning.
+Rackspace has partnered with numerous clients to guide their transitions from Classic to Lightning.
 As a Salesforce Platinum Consulting Partner, we focus on your business process, your users’ needs, and a strong communication framework to ensure a successful technology implementation that works for your teams and drives your business forward.

 ### Ready for the future?

-When you’re ready to make the move from Salesforce Classic to Lightning, RelationEdge is here to help.
+When you’re ready to make the move from Salesforce Classic to Lightning, Rackspace is here to help.
 Our business process consultants and Salesforce engineers take you step-by-step through designing the best configurations and workflows for your individual business needs.
 Get in touch with our team for a consultation today.

 ### Optimize your environment with expert administration, management, and configuration